|The Public Paperfolding History Project

-This page attempts to record what is known about the origin and history of the traditional designs known as the Waterbomb and the Kettle.
+This page attempts to record what is known about the origin and history of the designs known as the Waterbomb and the Hot Air Balloon.
 Please contact me if you know any of this information is incorrect or if you have any other important information that should be added.
 Thank you.

 The name 'Waterbomb' refers to the use of this design as a water bomb in the playground by school children, but it can also be used to produce smoke rings (in a way similar of the Playing Card Cube), as a prison for flies (whose buzzing is amplified by the container) and in other inventive ways.

 Derivative designs: The Kettle / The Open Top Box, The Mushikago and the Soldier's Cap / Poke Bonnet.

 In his article 'History of Origami in the East and the West before Interfusion', published in 'Origami 5: Fifth International Meeting of Origami, Science, Mathematics and Education' in 2011, Koshiro Hatori asserts that, ''Many of the European origami models contained in Krause-Boelte's book (ie 'The Kindergarten Guide') are not included in contemporary Japanese records.
 The pig, house, sofa (also known as piano or organ), balloon (waterbomb), arrow (paper plane), salt cellar (cootie catcher), bird (pajarita or cocotte) and windmill ... were all born in Europe and imported into Japan along with the kindergarten system.'

 A drawing of a Waterbomb appears in a monozukushi-e print, by an unknown artist, but said to be from the Meiji era.
 I have temporarily assigned it the date of 1912, the last year of that era, pending the discovery of more accurate information.

 As far as I know the first publication of diagrams for this design in Japan was as 'The Balloon' in 'Origami (Part 1)' by Isao Honda, which was published in Japan in 1931.